chrisanag1985/Zeek-Passive-Hostname-Detection/README.md

 ## How it works.

 It sees the dhcp requests/replies and extracts the hostname,mac address and ip.
-Then it loads it to a Zeek table and use sqlite db for persistancy.
+Then it loads it to a Zeek table and use sqlite db for persistency.

 It adds in the connection id (conn$id) 2 new fields that contains the hostname of the `orig_h` and `resp_h`.
-It does not add the hostname resolving only in the dhcp connections to avoid inserting false data.
+It does not add the resolved hostname at the dhcp connections to avoid inserting false data.

 It also add it to `Files::Info` and `X509::Info`, so you can see the hostname field in all the logs of Zeek.